oobabooga/text-generation-webui/RWKV-model.md

 ## Setting a custom strategy

-It is possible to control the offloading and precision strategy for the model with the `--rwkv-strategy` flag.
+It is possible to have very fine control over the offloading and precision for the model with the `--rwkv-strategy` flag.
 Possible values include:

 ```
 "cpu fp32" # CPU mode